-The Technology Alliance is a statewide, nonprofit organization of leaders from Washington’s technology-based businesses and institutions dedicated to the state’s long-term economic success.
+The Technology Alliance is a statewide, not-for-profit organization of leaders from Washington’s technology-based businesses and research institutions dedicated to the state’s long-term economic success.
 Through programs, research, and policy activities, the Technology Alliance mobilizes support for the key drivers of a vibrant innovation economy.

 Washington Technology Industry Association (WTIA)

 WTIA promotes Washington State as a desirable community to start and grow successful technology companies.
 From networking with peers to continuing education offerings and advocacy for public policy to job opportunities, WTIA is the place to connect with Washington’s technology industry.
 As one of 800 members, IV participates in the community and the conversation.

 IV focuses our corporate sponsorship on STEM education, invention, and the IP industry.
 While we no longer host an open application process for public requests, we will proactively contact programs that we believe would be a good fit for our company’s support.